 Being paid less than the minimum wage is illegal.

 You have a legal right to be paid the proper wage for every hour that you work.
 If your employer fails to do so, they are breaking wage and hour laws.
-Under the New York State Department of Labor, the minimum wage is $15 per hour for all size businesses in New York City.
-In Nassau, Suffolk, and Westchester counties, it is $14 per hour while in the remainder of the state, it is $12.50 per hour.
+Under the New York State Department of Labor, the minimum wage is $15 per hour.
+This applies to all-size businesses in New York City.
+In Nassau, Suffolk, and Westchester counties, the minimum wage is $15 per hour.
+In the remainder of the state, the minimum wage is $13.20 per hour.